The Legendary Trans-Siberian: Naadam

 - Attend the opening ceremony of Mongolia’s fantastic Naadam Festival

-- Stay two nights in a traditional ger at the Mongolian Secret History Camp
+- Stay two nights at a ger resort in the Mongolian grasslands

 - Exclusive lunch with a nomadic family in their traditional ger

-- Attend a concert featuring the extraordinary Mongolian Philharmonic Orchestra
+- Attend a concert featuring traditional Mongolian musicians

 - Attend an exclusive classical music concert in a Siberian mansion in Irkutsk